rxhuang/Streamlit-Weather-Analysis/writeup.md

 TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

+We came up with the choice of dataset and question together.
+Xinyi Xu focuesed on Visualization 2-4, and Ruoxin Huang focused on Visualization 1 and 5.
+We roughly each spent 15 hours, totaling 30 hours.
+The process of deciding what question to answer and which visualization to use took the most time.